 The latch is so important and understanding the physiology of it is a great leap in the right direction towards a successful and beneficial partnership between Mum and baby.
 For a baby to efficiently get all the wonderful breastmilk provided, it needs each feed to begin with a correct latch.
 The first rule: If the latch isn’t right, take baby off and try again!

 This is easy for us to say but the reality is that this is a new language that you are both learning and may take some time before you are both fluent.
 Just like adults, the upper inside of your baby’s mouth has a hard palate (bone and skin) at the front, and a soft palate (skin) at the back.
 One of the key elements to a good latch is where your nipple lands in relation to these two parts.
-If your baby only draws a small amount of breast into her mouth the nipple will be squashed between babies tongue and the hard palate.
+If your baby only draws a small amount of breast into their mouth, the nipple will be squashed between babies tongue and the hard palate.
 Ouch!!
 No wonder women experience sore and cracked nipples with a hungry baby desperately trying to draw that scrumptious milk.

-Just as this is far from ideal for Mum it is also less than beneficial for baby as they are less able to engage all the milk ducts and drain the milk.
-This in turn can impact milk supply and increase the risk of blocked ducts, soreness and mastitis.
+Just as this is far from ideal for Mum, it is also less than beneficial for baby as they are less able to engage all the milk ducts and drain the milk.
+This, in turn, can impact milk supply and increase the risk of blocked ducts, soreness and mastitis.

 So how do you get the latch right?

 You may find that certain positions are more comfortable than others and this can be impacted by the type of delivery you had.
 In the early days it may be easier to lie down on your side to feed or you may prefer the “Rugby Ball” technique holding baby under your arm to the side.
 This position gives you a great view of your baby as they are feeding.
-Aiming your nipple towards baby’s nose can prompt them to open their mouth nice and wide giving you the green light to bring baby quickly to the breast so that they draw the nipple to the back of their mouth.
+Aiming your nipple towards baby’s nose can prompt them to open their mouth nice and wide, giving you the green light to bring baby to the breast quickly, so that they draw the nipple to the back of their mouth.